FunnyArchive/SkyblockFeatures/README.md

     </a>
 </div>

-*A simple Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*
+*A simple 1.8.9 Forge Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*

 **For Beta Releases, Suggestions, and Support join the discord! https://discord.gg/UVXCPDAmJK**